 - Enclosed chamber stops anyone getting to close to the moving, and usually hot, parts, reducing the risk of accidental injury.

-- Included HEPA filter eliminates any odours and harmful particles in the printer chamber.
+- Included air filter removes odours and harmful particles in the printer chamber.

 So far so good.
 But what are the features that really make this printer stand out?